neuralsorcerer/matrix/README.md

 python -m matrix.data_pipeline.classification.multi_label_classification $ray_head:$client_server_port  cardiffnlp/twitter-roberta-base-emotion-multilabel-latest input.jsonl output_dir --num_gpus 8 --text_key question --threshold_fname ""
 ```

+---

 ## Contributing
 We always welcome contributions to matrix!
 Please refer to
 [Contribution Guidelines](CONTRIBUTING.md) to learn how to format, test, and
 submit your work.
+If you have any questions related to the code,
+feel free to email Dong Wang (dongwang@meta.com) or Daniel Li (shangwel@meta.com).

-## Citing Matrix
+## Citation
 If you use matrix in your research and wish to refer to it, please use the
 following BibTeX entry.

 ```
 @software{matrix2025,
-  author = {Dong Wang and Yang Li and Ansong Ni and Youssef Emad and Xinjie Lei and Ruta Desai and Asli Celikyilmaz and Ramya Raghavendra and Leo Huang and Daniel Li}, title = {Matrix: Multi-Agent daTa geneRation Infra and eXperimentation}, url = {http://github.com/facebookresearch/matrix}, year = {2025},
+  author = {Dong Wang and Yang Li and Ansong Ni and Youssef Emad and Xinjie Lei and Ruta Desai and Karthik Padthe and Xian Li and Asli Celikyilmaz and Ramya Raghavendra and Leo Huang and Daniel Li}, title = {Matrix: Multi-Agent daTa geneRation Infra and eXperimentation}, url = {http://github.com/facebookresearch/matrix}, year = {2025},
 }
 ```

 ## License
 This project is MIT licensed, as found in the [LICENSE](LICENSE) file.